tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 {% assign imgDir="HTB-Bart-Writeup" %}

 # Introduction
-The hack the box machine "Bart" is a medium machine which is included in [TJnull's OSCP Preparation List]().
+The hack the box machine "Bart" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Exploiting this machine requires knowledge in the areas of wordlist generation, log injection.
 This machine differs from other machines in the sense that is quite realistic.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

 By enumerating the target, it is possible to discover

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.81`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
-From the scan results, shown below, we can see that there is only
+From the scan results, shown below, we can see that there is a web server on port 80.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[~]